enigmosity/learn-aws/developer-associate/exam-questions.md

 - SQS extended client library for *Java* is the only way to manage messages in the SQS queue using S3.
 For messages greater than 256KB, and then referenced using the extended client library for Java.
 - to allow for prioritisation of messages in a queue, create two SQS queues, one with higher priority, then messages can be processed by the application from the high priority queue first.
+- default settings for SQS queues are a 30 second visbility timeout.
+If the application needs more time for processing, you need to change this.

+### FIFO SQS

+- *existing standard queues cannot be converted into FIFO queues.*
+- designed to enhance messaging between applications when order of operations and events is critical or where duplicates can't be tolerated

 ## ElastiCache